-The GMCA is requested to:
+The Overview & Scrutiny Committee is requested to:

-- 1. Note the outcome of the annual review of capped bus fares; - 2.
-Note the recommendation for the continuation of capped single, daily and weekly bus fares at the existing price; - Delegate authority to the Chief Executive of GMCA and TfGM, in consultation with the GM Mayor, to approve the continuation of the capped bus fares scheme, subject to any recommendations made by the GMCA Overview and Scrutiny Committee at its meeting in July 2023; and - 4.
+- 1. Note and comment on the outcome of the annual review of capped bus fares; - 2.
+Note the recommendation for the continuation of capped single, daily and weekly bus fares at the existing price; - Note that GMCA has delegated authority to the Chief Executive of GMCA and TfGM, in consultation with the GM Mayor, to approve the continuation of the capped bus fares scheme, subject to any recommendations made by the GMCA Overview and Scrutiny Committee; and - 4.
 Note that a further annual review of capped bus fares will take place in summer 2024.